awsdocs/aws-directory-service-admin-guide/doc_source/prereq_connector.md

 ## Test your AD Connector<a name="connect_verification"></a>

-For AD Connector to connect to your on\-premises directory, the firewall for your on\-premises network must have certain ports open to the CIDRs for both subnets in the VPC\.
+For AD Connector to connect to your existing directory, the firewall for your existing network must have certain ports open to the CIDRs for both subnets in the VPC\.
 To test if these conditions are met, perform the following steps:

 **To test the connection**

 1. Launch a Windows instance in the VPC and connect to it over RDP\.
-The instance must be a member of your on\-premises domain\.
+The instance must be a member of your existing domain\.
 The remaining steps are performed on this VPC instance\.

 1. Download and unzip the [DirectoryServicePortTest](samples/DirectoryServicePortTest.zip) test application\.
 The source code and Visual Studio project files are included so you can modify the test application if desired\.
 **Note**